Wise Online - View Week

 Week 4- Outsmarting the Stress Response

-Not all stress is bad.
-We have good stress known as “eustress” and unpleasant stress known as “distress”.
+- Stress is not all bad.
+There is eustress (good) and distress (bad).
+The good stress helps us with passion, drive, motivation, getting out of bed, doing our daily tasks and performing well.
 Eustress is the positive cognitive response to stress that is healthy, or gives one a feeling of fulfilment or other positive feeling.
 Eustress is not defined by the stressor type, but rather how one perceives that stressor (e.g. a negative threat versus a positive challenge).

 Real or imagined threat?